eclipse-edc/Connector/extensions/azure/cosmos/README.md

 ### A word on partition keys

-Partition keys are used to help CosmosDB determining how data should be physically partitioned.
+Partition keys are used to help CosmosDB determine how data should be partitioned physically.
 While CosmosDB suggests
 to [use an item's ID as partition keys](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey)
 ,